oauth-wg/oauth-selective-disclosure-jwt/main.md

 #### Selective Disclosure Claims

-The claims that are
-made available for selective disclosure form a JSON object under the property `sd_claims`, with the values hashed.
+The claims that are made available for selective disclosure form a JSON object under the property `sd_claims`, with the values hashed.

+The object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
+The object can also be a structured object, where some claims and their respective hashes are contained in places deeper in the structure.
+It is up to the issuer to decide how to structure the representation such that it is suitable for the use case.
+Examples 1 and 2 below show this using the [@OIDC] `address` claim, a structured claim.
+Appendix 1 shows a more complex example using claims from eKYC (todo: reference).

 For each claim value, an individual salt value MUST be chosen such that it contains at least 128 bits of pseudorandom data, making it hard for an attacker